technoabsurdist/soulai-frontend/README.md

 - **Thoughts Logging**: Streamlined process for thoughts, moods, or anything-documentation in a user-friendly format.
 - **Automated Title, Tag, and Image Generation**: Effortless organization of your entries.
 - **Insight Generator**: we offer insights that demystify your subconscious, bringing clarity to your inner world.
-- **Soul Chat**: Talk to a model fine-tuned on your insights.
+- **Alma Chat**: Talk to a model fine-tuned on your insights.
 Made just for you.

 ## Frontend